 Cap & Pipe the Bores Program

 The Great Artesian Basin is one of the largest underground freshwater resources in the world.
 It lies below 25 per cent of NSW supporting a population of over 200,000.
-There are 1,400 bores tapping the Great Artesian Basin across NSW.
+There are ~8,000 water supply bores tapping the Great Artesian Basin across NSW.
 Natural pressure across the basin has significantly declined due to overuse.
 Nearly half the bores have stopped flowing, reducing landholder access to water.

-Over many years the NSW government has been partnering with landholders across western NSW through the Cap and Pipe the Bores Project to rehabilitate the Great Artesian Basin.
-This Project has given landholders financial incentives to replace failing artesian bores and bore drains with new bores and efficient reliable water supply systems.
+Over many years the NSW government has been partnering with landholders across western NSW through the Cap & Pipe the Bores Program to rehabilitate the Great Artesian Basin.
+This program has given landholders financial incentives to replace failing artesian bores and bore drains with new bores and efficient reliable water supply systems.

 Great Artesian Basin Sustainability Initiative

-The Cap and Pipe the Bores program is part of the Great Artesian Basin Sustainability Initiative (GABSI), jointly funded by the Australian and NSW governments.
+The Cap & Pipe the Bores Program is part of the Great Artesian Basin Sustainability Initiative (GABSI), jointly funded by the Australian and NSW governments.
 GABSI was implemented between 1999 and 2017.

 In the past, up to 95 per cent of artesian water was being wasted through evaporation and seepage.
-Today, the Cap and Pipe the Bores program has improved the management of the GAB through the following achievements:
+Today, the Cap & Pipe the Bores Program has improved the management of the GAB through the following achievements:

 - saving 78,500 ML of water every year